Fixed and Variable Costs Explained

-Some of these don't change over the short to medium term whilst others increase or decrease directly as a result of production or sales changes.
+Some of these don't change over the short to medium term while others increase or decrease directly as a result of production or sales changes.

 A break-even analysis pinpoints when revenues equal fixed costs.
 Any margins above this point start to produce profits and positive cash flow.

 The most common Profit and Loss items paid each month would include rent, rates and other utilities.
-These are the baseline costs in a business that still require paying even if sales are zero.
+These are the baseline overheads in a business that still require paying even if sales are zero.
 Accountants attempt to allocate fixed costs to products using sometimes complex algorithms in an attempt to create a profitibility model by product for growth strategies and some tax calculations.

 As you start to scale your operations and require larger premises or more staff, then these foundation values will increase in steps.
 It's something to bear in mind when preparing future forecasts.